natkowalczyk/thermal-mask-classification-and-detection/README.md

 Mask detection and classification in thermal face images

-This repository allows to test mask detection and classification models on thermographic images.
+This repository allows to test mask detection and classification models on thermal images.

-Mask detection
+## Mask detection

-Mask classification
+## Mask classification

-Paper citation
+## Paper citation